Last Updated on

-Medicare Advantage (Medicare Part C) is an alternative health insurance option for Medicare beneficiaries enrolled in Original Medicare, Part A and Part B. Medicare Advantage is private insurance required by law to offer at least the same benefits as Original Medicare.
+Medicare Advantage (Medicare Part C) is an alternative way for those enrolled in Original Medicare, Part A and Part B, to get these benefits.
 Like residents of other states, New Jersey residents enrolled in Medicare Advantage are covered through their individual health plans and not directly through Medicare.

 You can sign up for a New Jersey Medicare Advantage plan if you:

 Your first opportunity to enroll in a Medicare Advantage plan is during your Initial Coverage Election Period (ICEP):

 Another opportunity to sign up for a Medicare Advantage plan is during the Annual Election Period, also called the “Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage,” which runs from October 15 to December 7 each year.
 If you’re already enrolled in a Medicare Advantage plan and wish to switch plans, you can make the change during the Annual Election Period.
 Your new coverage begins on January 1 of the following year if you enroll in, or switch, Medicare Advantage plans during this period.

 Sometimes, circumstances may effectively force you to change Medicare plans.
 Examples of these events include moving to a new address, losing your current coverage, qualifying for other coverage, or changes in your current plan that affect your health benefits.
 If you find that you have to change plans, you may qualify for a Special Election Period; call your plan or contact Medicare and ask for assistance (contact information is at the bottom of this page).